Grameen Crédit Agricole Foundation and Crédit Agricole CIB provide a sustainability-linked loan to Annapurna Finance, a leading Indian MFI

 ________________________________________________________________

 My thanks to Eric Campos, Vincent Brousseau, Céline Hyon-Naudin, Aurélie Béchara and Maria-Teresa Calvo of the Grameen Crédit Agricole Foundation for their support throughout the mission and the trust they placed in me.
-A huge thank you to Bagoré, Jean, Ortence, Emma and the entire team at La Laiterie for their warm welcome, to Arona for introducing me to St Louis, Djoudj, Richard Toll and the farm school, to Florence Pelletier, Aurélie Cacciotti and Christian Bodenes of Crédit Agricole SA and to Jean-Luc Creach, Managing Director of UNEXO without whom I would not have been able to have this experience.
+A huge thank you to Bagoré, Jean, Ortence, Emma and the entire team at the Laiterie for their warm welcome, to Arona for introducing me to St Louis, Djoudj, Richard Toll and the farm school, to Florence Pelletier, Aurélie Cacciotti and Christian Bodenes of Crédit Agricole SA and to Jean-Luc Creach, Managing Director of UNEXO without whom I would not have been able to have this experience.

 The Foundation continues to develop its activity in sub-Saharan Africa